The World's 10 Most Unusual Museums You Should Visit

 Perhaps the only museum in the world that you need scuba gear to enter, Museo Subacuatico de Arte is a submerged sculptural extravaganza found in one of the world’s clearest bodies of water, the Mexican National Marine Park in the Caribbean.
 Visitors to this aquatic art gallery can expect to find more than 400 sculptures, depicting residents and even some celebrities of Cancun, Playa del Carmen and Puerto Juarez, amongst many other sights ranging from nine to 20 feet underwater.
 What is more, all of the sculptures are made of special marine-friendly materials, meaning that eventually this attraction will become its own stunning coral reef.

-Kafka Museum, Czech Republic
+Kafka Museum, Czechia

 Many museums dedicated to authors try to recreate the intricate worlds of the books, be it the Victoriana of Dickens or the quaint animal lands of Beatrix Potter.
 However, when an author is known for his books about paranoia, purgatorial dread and psychological horror, this approach seems a bad idea.
-Somehow, however, the curators behind the Kafka Museum in Prague, Czech Republic, have pulled it off.
+Somehow, however, the curators behind the Kafka Museum in Prague, Czechia, have pulled it off.
 Alongside artefacts and history from the author’s life are pieces like a replica of the torture machine from his short story ‘In the Penal Colony’.
 They stay so close to the feel of his work that you feel like you might metamorphosize into a cockroach at any point.

-Museum Of Broken Relationships, Croatia
+Museum of Broken Relationships, Croatia

 For most of us, broken and failed relationships are things we want to quickly recover from and never see again.
 The Museum of Broken Relationships, however, takes a different path, sharing in the collective misery of love gone wrong.
 Exhibits include video confessionals, items full of romantic memories gone sour and, in one case, an ax that a woman used to dismantle her ex’s furniture when she was jilted.
 Call it schadenfreude of the worst kind, but this acclaimed museum, winner of the Kenneth Hudson Award that is only given to Europe’s most innovative museums, manages to get great entertainment out of one of life’s most painful events.